mrromanalekseev/mrromanalekseev/README.md

-Open to work as a Junior Cloud & Devops Engineer / Linux Systems Administrator / Product Manager.
+Open to work as a Junior Cloud & Devops Engineer / Product Manager.

 sudo groupadd Programmers